-Those abusive employers who overwork their workers or discriminate them may have more room to continue their actions away from the scrutiny of the Supreme Court.
-This is due to Court upholding the employer’s rights to use class-action waivers in arbitration agreements.
+Those abusive employers who overwork their workers or discriminate against them may have more room to continue their actions away from the scrutiny of the Supreme Court.
+This is due to the Court upholding the employer’s rights to use class-action waivers in arbitration agreements.

 This forces an employee to sign the said agreement, thus, giving up their rights to sue their employers in court for damages or any back pay.
 Instead, they are forced to take their disputes individually to the arbitrators.
 This makes it easier for the companies to avoid employee lawsuits.

 The Arbitration Agreements are commonly used by employers to restrain any lawsuits or disputes filed which lead to bigger payouts, damages, and loss to the company.
-This usually happens when workers were backed by labor unions or employee groups.
+This usually happens when workers are backed by labor unions or employee groups.

 Together, they challenge their employer’s use for Arbitration Agreements.
 With the employees claiming the AA violates the National Labor Relations Act (NLRA) in which employees were guaranteed to join forces for mutual aid and protection.

 The Supreme Court’s majority decided against the workers, claiming that the said collective bargaining law cannot replace the federal law nor the arbitration process.
 This also means that class-action waivers brought by employers in an employment contract are deemed legitimate.

 Furthermore, he added that while the policy is debatable, the law remains clear and fixed.
 Congress instructed that AA should be enforced at all times.